Skip to Content

 Many heatmap tools also record video, so you can see exactly how long users linger in various temperature zones and where they interact most frequently.

-Method Five: User Research
+Method Three: User Research

 Data alone can’t tell you everything.
 Even after you analyze these GA reports, some user behaviors might seem to make no sense.
 Why do users click on that blue button versus the red link?
 Why do users visit this or that page so often?
 Sort it out and fill the gaps by going to the source: your users.